rianrainey/cupertinocast/README.md

 ## Prerequisites

 - Ruby
-- Make sure you have the `master.key` that I emailed the recruiter so you can access the WeatherApi key.
+- Make sure you have the `config/development.key` that I emailed the recruiter so you can access the WeatherApi credentials.

 ## Setup